 How to Get to Mersea Island

-Getting to Mersea Island is easy is you have a car.
-If you are travelling by public transport it is a little more difficult.
+Getting to Mersea Island is easy if you have a car.
+If you are traveling by public transport it is a little more difficult.
 The closest train station to Mersea Island is Colchester, Essex.
 The closest bus terminal to Mersea Island is also Colchester.

 How to Get to Mersea Island by Car

 The closest town to Mersea Island is Colchester.
-Travel towards Colchesters on the A12 and leave the A12 at unction 26, signposted for Stanway and Halstead (A1124).
+Travel towards Colchester on the A12 and leave the A12 at junction 26, signposted for Stanway and Halstead (A1124).
 Follow the signs to Mersea Island on the B1025.
-Just prior to arriving on Mersea Island you will pass the Strood causeway. (don’t forget to check the tide times).
-Immediately after crossing the Strood there is a fork in the road, take a left for East Mersea and the Cudmore Gorve Country Park (it is signposted) or continue on to the right for West Mersea.
+Just before arriving on Mersea Island, you will pass the Strood causeway. (don’t forget to check the tide times).
+Immediately after crossing the Strood, there is a fork in the road, take a left for East Mersea and the Cudmore Grove Country Park (it is signposted) or continue to the right for West Mersea.